-IV.C.17.a)

-conducted with a frequency and duration that to ensures a meaningful and continuous teaching relationship between the assigned supervising teaching faculty member(s) and the fellows.; and, (Detail)(Core)
+- IV.C.13.a) conducted with a frequency and duration that to ensures a meaningful and continuous teaching relationship between the assigned supervising teaching faculty member(s) and the fellows., and: (Detail) (Core) - IV.C.13.b) formally conducted on all inpatient, outpatient, telemedicine, and consultative services.; and, (Detail) (Core) - IV.C.14.
+Fellows must receive instruction in practice management relevant to the subspecialty pulmonary disease and critical care medicine.

-IV.C.17.b)

-formally conducted on all inpatient, telemedicine, and consultative services.: and.
-(Detail) (Core)

-Fellows must receive instruction in practice management relevant to the subspecialty critical care medicine.
 (Detail)